xavierchia/xavierchia.github.io/buy.md

 ---

+For quite a while I had none of my projects listed on my website.
+I think I just wanted to keep my personal website "pure" and put the focus solely on my content.

+But you know what?
+I'm not that rich, or rich at all.

+So if there are people who are curious about my projects or want to support my work, they shouldn't have to spend a lot of time searching for them.

+So here we go.

+# Products

 * [Under the Radar](https://undertheradar.io) - Trend-Signals-as-a-Service
 * [Business Idea Tactics spreadsheet](https://jakobgreenfeld.gumroad.com/l/idea_tactics/)  - 70+ carefully curated tactics you can use to brainstorm business ideas